oracle/weblogic-deploy-tooling/documentation/2.0/content/userguide/tools-config/logging.md

 weight: 4
 ---

-The WebLogic Deploy Tooling bas a built-in logging framework based on `java.util.logging`.
+The WebLogic Deploy Tooling has a built-in logging framework based on `java.util.logging`.
 Its logging configuration is specified in `$WDT_HOME/etc/logging.properties`.
 By default, the logging framework writes to both the console and a log file.

-#### Log File
+#### Log file
 By default, WDT tools write their log files to the `$WDT_HOME/logs` directory and the log file name reflects the name of the tool.
 For example, if you run the `validateModel` tool then the log file will be `$WDT_HOME/logs/validateModel.log`.
-These log files are overwritten each time you run a particular tool so the file only contains the logs from the last tool invocation.
+These log files are overwritten each time you run a particular tool so the file contains only the logs from the last tool invocation.

 If the `$WDT_HOME/logs` directory is not writable by the user running the tool, the logging framework will search for